heabeounMKTO/beoun_site/_posts/2023-3-18-creatingaugmenteddata.markdown

         jsons.append(Path(os.path.join(folder, file))) # get the full path of the json file return jsons # returns a list of all the labelme json files
 ```
+---
-the code above returns a list of json in a specified input folder path ,i.e your labelme image folder.
+the code above returns a list of json from a specified input folder path ,i.e your labelme image folder.

 then , we cut the labels from the actual image

+---

 ```